 - Trip itinerary left with friend and under car seat

 Closing Tips For Backpacking Outdoors

-If your hike lasts for longer than a few days, make sure to really account for enough food, supplies, water filters, and equipment to last you the entire length of your hike.
+If your hike lasts for longer than a few days, make sure to properly account for enough food, supplies, water filtration, and equipment to last you the entire length of your hike.